 The bins I am using came from Walmart.
 I have tried to use a variety of items in each box.
 A couple of the boxes are geared toward my toddler, and the others are geared more toward my four-year-old.

 I have two boxes geared specifically for my one-year-old.
 They are fairly simple.
 He loves the shape and color sorter and the Number Express stacker peg puzzle.
-I also include large puzzles and favorite board books in his boxes.
+I also include large puzzles like the Melissa and Doug butterfly puzzle and favorite board books in his boxes.

 My four-year-old’s boxes include counting bears/cups with number mats, other preschool math games that I printed off and laminated.
 Dry erase capital letters work book/marker, ice cube tray with pom poms and clothespin for transfer, other puzzles/books, magnetic ABC/magnetic dry erase board, and I plan to add an old grated cheese container and pipe cleaners.